SOTETO/docu/pages/03.how-to/01.create-a-microservice/default.md

 You can develop the UI by the technologies you know!
 Thus, you will not be limited to use the framework of your choice.
 Just understand and use the [existing widgets](../../architecture/dUIfc#widgets) to extend your UI by elements provided by the other microservices.
 Additionally, you can use a basic CSS to style your microservice interface the same way as the rest of the application and you can [implement your own reusable user interface elements](../widgets) as widgets that can be used by other microservice developers.

+### Docker integration
+The setup of a new microservice as part of the Heureka! architecture ist described in the [README of the Heureka!
+CLI](https://github.com/SOTETO/heureka#development-environment---create-a-new-microservice).

+If any additional service is required (e.g. database), just set it up as a docker container and initiate a connection by its IP address.

 ### Basic styling
 Additionally, you have to use the shared CSS by adding
 ```